BarrusRho/UIToolkit-Project/README.md

 # UIToolkit-Project
-A basic project using the new Unity UIToolkit
+A project for creating Editor Tools using the new Unity UIToolkit